 Forget Reality TV!
 Come meet the real housewives of the Ohio Amish.
 It’s a first-hand look at a day-in-the-life of Amish Women.
 You will see how household chores are performed without electrical appliances, you meet women who are running a business without modern technology.
 You will return home with a new found respect for the Amish lifestyle and a better understanding of Amish beliefs.

-Shop on the Magnificent Mile, marvel at Chicago’s bold architecture during a Boat Cruise, enjoy Navy Pier and the thrills on Lake Michigan.
-You will also be transported back to a 1920’s Chicago speakeasy filled with gangsters, flappers, and fun a Tommy Gun’s Garage Dinner Show.
+Shop on the Magnificent Mile, marvel at Chicago’s bold architecture during a Boat Cruise, enjoy Navy Pier and the thrills on Lake Michigan, plus a fun evening of theatre.

 This is a combination of Michigan’s most unique destinations.
 Each having a significant European heritage that we have combined into one fascinating itinerary.
 On this trip you will see Bavarian Frankenmuth, the Victorian Resort of Mackinac Island, and the Dutch settlement of Holland.